Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Bell Labs - Event and News/Nokia to lead the EU's 6G project Hexa-X.md

 ---
-title: Nokia to lead the EU's 6G project Hexa-X
+title: 'Nokia to lead the EU's 6G project Hexa-X'
 categories:
     - 新媒体
     - Bell Labs - Event and News